 Progression from symptom onset to the diagnosis of spasmodic dysphonia

 The symptoms of SD can vary from mild to severe.
 A person’s voice can sound strained, tight, strangled, breathy, or whispery.
 The spasms often interrupt the sound, squeezing the voice to nothing or dropping it to a whisper.
-Stress probably does not cause SD, but it can worsen the spasms.
+Just like with any health issue, stress can worsen the symptoms, but it is not the cause of them.

 Onset is usually gradual with no obvious explanation.
 Symptoms occur in the absence of any structural abnormality of the larynx, such as nodules, polyps, carcinogens, or inflammation.
 People have described their symptoms as worsening over an approximate 18-month period and then remaining stable in severity from that point onward.
 Some people have reported brief periods of remission, however this is very rare and the symptoms usually return.